glotzerlab/signac-docs/docs/source/quickstart.rst

 Quickstart
 ==========

-.. todo:: Consider to replace this with a screencast!
+.. todo:: Consider replacing this with a screencast!

 To get started, first :ref:`install <installation>` **signac** and then setup a new project with: